stereolabs/zed-sdk/README.md

 * **Camera Control** - This sample shows how to adjust the ZED camera parameters.

-* **Camera Streaming** - This sample shows how to stream on local network the ZED camera images.
+* **Camera Streaming** - This sample shows how to stream and receive on local network the ZED's video feed.

 * **Depth Sensing** - This sample shows how to capture a 3D point cloud and display with OpenGL.
 It also shows how to save depth data in different formats.